 I suggest bringing little clothing from home and buying clothing there instead.
 It is quite cheap and you will love all the colors!
 You can also buy fabrics and ask a local tailor to make you a salwar kameez (a long, loose top and pants, with a matching scarf).
 I personally loved the colorful Indian clothes and enjoyed dressing like an Indian.
 I remember, my first day in India, the receptionist of the homestay I was staying was surprised to see me dressed like a local and complimented me, saying that my look was “very decent”.

 I always wore a kurta, a loose long top with wide pants or leggings underneath.
 I wish I had bought a sari, I think they are amazing!
 But, with its six meters length, they are really difficult to put on (and even some local women don’t know how!).

-There are lots of shops, but a chain with quality clothes that I loved is Fabindia.
+There are lots of shops, but a chain of quality clothes that I loved is Fabindia.
 Also, do not forget to wear your bindi (third eye) and put fresh jasmine in your hair.
 There is no better perfume!

-05 | Cultural shock
+05 | Cultural Shock